Hadleigh Health CentreTel: 01473 822961

 All of our doctors can provide full antenatal and postnatal care.
 Pregnant patients can be seen for ante-natal appointments at any convenient time in normal surgery times Monday to Friday.

 We are happy to participate in Shared Care, Consultant Led Care, Midwife Led Care etc. Referrals can be made to Ipswich Hospital, West Suffolk Hospital (Bury St. Edmunds) and Colchester Hospital on request.
 We agree with the concept of increased patient choice in this area, and will support any chosen option.

-This clinic is run by Annie our experienced specialist Nurse at Hadleigh .
-Annie can check that your treatment is working satisfactorily and give advice on ways to prevent asthma attacks.
+These clinics are run by Danielle and Heather two of our specialist Practice Nurses at Hadleigh .
+Danielle and Heather can check that your treatment is working satisfactorily and give advice on ways to prevent asthma attacks.
 Inhaler technique can also be checked, to ensure that your treatment is as efficient as possible.